mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/abstractions-and-implementations.typ

   attribution: "Carl Sagan",
 )

-We take the above quote as a reflection on how easy it often is to forget the complexities we deal with when developing hardware.
+We take the above quote as a reflection on how easy it often is to forget the complexities we deal with.
+This is true for hardware development too.

 Most everything in the field of computing is an _abstraction_.
 There are multiple _layers_ of abstraction.
 There are _contracts/interfaces_ between those layers, specifying a common _language_ that the layer above speaks, and that the layer below understands.